mokagio/mokacoding/metallo/src/posts/2020-11-20-better-merging-for-github-pull-requests.md

 It takes longer to merge a PR when you need to copy its tile or come up with a succinct one for the commit.
 Those extra seconds, a couple of minutes in the worse scenario, will pay off because every time a developer will look at the history, they'll benefit from its greater clarity.

-The asymmetry between the one time cost of the merge and the many times people will read the history makes the tradeoff all the more worth it.
+**The asymmetry between the one time cost of crafting the merge and the many times people will read the history makes the tradeoff all the more worth it**.

 So, next time you're about to click that merge button, spend a few extra seconds to add a descriptive title.
 Your team, the users of your open source software, your future self, they'll all thank you for it.